import numpy as np

 These operations can be done efficiently using a “gather/scatter” approach, see jax.numpy.ndarray.at.
 There is no need to explicitly instantiate a matrix for the operators.

-All operators defined in this notebook depend only on the mesh topology, not the geometry (vertex/face positions)
+All operators defined in this notebook depend only on the mesh topology, not the geometry (vertex/face positions).
+All functions are compatible with jax.jit and jax.vmap.

 hemesh = msh.HeMesh.from_triangles(mesh.vertices.shape[0], mesh.faces)